luxfi/tfhe/OPTIMIZATION.md

-# TFHE Optimization Guide
+# FHE Optimization Guide

 ## Performance Optimization Strategies

-This document describes the optimizations implemented in the Lux TFHE library and provides guidance for achieving maximum performance.
+This document describes the optimizations implemented in the Lux FHE library and provides guidance for achieving maximum performance.

 ## Architecture Overview